reddxae/unrestrict/README_en.md

 <summary>Automatic method</summary>

-1. Create and run a system setup script.
-In the server console, run `nano prepare.sh` and paste the script's content:
+1. We will create and run a quick setup script.
+In the server console, run `nano prepare.sh` and paste the script content:

 ```sh
 #!/usr/bin bash